TJS Trading Terminology

 This ratio is simply the system’s average profit per trade divided by the average loss per trade.
 The higher the payoff ratio, the better the system.

-It is important to remember that a high Expectancy system may not produce as much profit as a more active system that has a lower overall Expectancy.
+• It is important to remember that a high Expectancy system may not produce as much profit as a more active (higher frequency) system that has a lower overall Expectancy.

 Average True Range – is a technical analysis volatility indicator that tells the degree of price volatility.
 The developer, J. Welles Wilder, recommends a 14-period smoothing ema.

-Referenced in the: Tracking sheet > Exit Strategy > Code/Description
+• Referenced in the: Analysis sheet > Exit Strategy > Code/Description

-- used as an example (only), and can be deleted or changed.
+• – used as an example (only), and can be modified by typing a new Code / Description over it.

 Each TJS product has a “Cumulative” P&L column.

-It totals all Net Profits and Losses by successive addition.
+• It totals all Profits and Losses by successive addition.

 Reduction in account equity from a trade or series of trades.